hhaidrr/notes/product-engineering/industry-research/financial-services-industry/history/credit_cards.md

 the consumer is.
 However, we can't really plug this into the value equation directly yet.
 Figuring out what we are missing.

 V = 1/time+energy+capital+risk

+The more time there is to pay.
+The more risk the merchant has, and the less risk the consumer has.